Prag8855/aab/content/guides/german-health-insurance.md

 Even if you *can* have private health insurance, private health insurers can reject you.
 For example, if you have serious health problems, they will reject you.
 If you had psychotherapy, they usually reject you.
 If you have problems like AIDS, severe asthma, diabetes or obesity, they could also reject you, or charge a lot more.

-### What private insurance covers
+### What is covered

 Private health insurance covers the same things as public health insurance, and often more. **Necessary healthcare is always covered.**

+The covered amount is unlimited.[^60] For example, if you get cancer, the treatment can cost millions of euros.
+Your insurance pays for everything.

-With private health insurance, you have more control over what is covered.
-For example, it can cover extra services like dental care, [glasses](/guides/eyeglasses) and laser eye surgery.
-You can also pay less if you cover less, or if you have a higher deductible (*[[Selbstbeteiligung]]*).
+With private health insurance, you can choose how much coverage you want.
+For example, it can cover extra services like dental care, [eyeglasses](/guides/eyeglasses) and laser eye surgery.
+You can cover less, but pay less every month.

 You have more healthcare options, because you can visit doctors and therapists that don't accept public health insurance.
 Doctors often give priority to patients with private health insurance.